 So, it’s important to pick an industry where you can play long-term games, and with long-term people.
 So, those people have to signal that they’re going to be around for a long time.
 That they’re ethical.
 And their ethics are visible through their actions.

 Long-term players make each other rich

 Nivi: In a long-term game, it seems that everybody is making each other rich.
 And in a short-term game, it seems like everybody is making themselves rich.

 Naval: I think that is a brilliant formulation.
-Yeah, in a longterm game, it’s positive sum.
+In a longterm game, it’s positive sum.
 We’re all baking the pie together.
 We’re trying to make it as big as possible.
-And a short term game, we’re cutting up the pie.
+And in a short term game, we’re cutting up the pie.

 Now this is not to excuse the socialists, right?
 The socialists are the people who are not involved in baking the pie, who show up at the end, and say, “I want a slice, or I want the whole pie.”
 They show up with the guns.

 But I think a good leader doesn’t take credit.
-A good leader basically tries to inspire people, so the team get the job done.
-And then things get divided up according to fairness, and who contributed how much, or as close to it as possible, and took a risk, as opposed to just whoever has the longest knive… the sharpest knives at the end.
+A good leader basically tries to inspire people, so the team gets the job done.
+And then things get divided up according to fairness, and who contributed how much, or as close to it as possible, and took a risk, as opposed to just whoever has the longest knife… the sharpest knife at the end.

 Returns come from compound interest in iterated games